 We welcome applications from all over science, including academia and industry, individually or in collaboration.
 For interested applicants from industry, we have prepared a tailored guide.

 Exhibitors may wish to jointly submit proposals with their collaborators and other research groups.
 You may also recruit undergraduates and students to build your exhibit team.

 Exhibitors are responsible for designing their exhibition stand.
 The exhibit should be engaging for a non-scientific visitor and include associated interactive activities.
 Most exhibits are a standard size of 3m x 3m, or 4m x 2m.

-Representatives of each exhibit should attend the Planning Day, at our main offices in London, on 26 January 2017.
+Representatives of each exhibit should attend the Planning Day, at our main offices in London, in January 2017.
 At this event the Society provides guidance on designing exhibits and gives a guided tour of the exhibition space.
 Some exhibitors from the previous year also attend.

 At least four members of the exhibition team should be in attendance during the public opening times for the exhibition and at the two additional evening events.
-We recommend having at least 8 members of staff to man each stand per day.
+We recommend having at least 8 members of the team to staff each stand per day.
 Visitors expect to interact with the scientists behind the research and to ask them questions about their work.

 After the exhibition, the exhibitors may consider presenting the exhibit elsewhere, such as local science centres or science museums, local visitor attractions or public venues, local secondary school fairs or open days at research institutions.

 If you have any questions, email us on email@example.com or call on (+44) (0) 2074512242.